mchalapuk/xpra-lxc/README.md

-# scripts
+# xpra-lxc

-Various scripts I did not find better place for.
+Collection of scripts used for running GUI programs inside LXC containers.